flo/m3addon/README.md

 The script xmlToM3.py can convert the XML files exported by m3ToXml.py back into a m3 file.

-The file structures.xml gets used by the script generateM3Library.py to create a blender independent python library for loading and saving m3 files.
+The file structures.xml gets used by the m3.py library to parse the m3 files.
 Modifying this XML file will have impact of the above scripts and the blender addon.

 Installation